grafana/beyla/docs/sources/configure/export-modes.md

 The auto-instrumentation tool will automatically search and instrument the process listening on port 443.

-Next, you will need to specify where the traces and the metrics will be submitted.
-If Alloy is running on the local host, it will use the port `4318`:
+Next, specify where the traces and the metrics are submitted.
+If Alloy is running on the local host, it uses port `4318`:

 ```yaml
 otel_metrics_export: